zenghongtu/bing-wallpaper/README.md

 #### index

 The index of wallpaper, starts from 0.
 By default, `0` means to get today's image, `1` means to get the image of yesterday, and so on.
+Negative number is reverse sort, `-1` will get the earliest wallpaper.
 Or you can specify it as `random` to choose a random index.

 #### date

-Get wallpaper by date, from `20200314` to today.
+Get wallpaper by date, from `20170101` to today (format is `YYYYMMDD`).

 #### w